pcimino/angular-demo/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `bower_components` - contains the angular framework files

+If you have issues woth `bower install` you may want to change the default git protocol:
+`git config --global url."https://".insteadOf git://`

 ### Run the Application